tom-draper/persona/README.md

 ## Data

 The demographic data is carefully sourced from reputable census data for each location.
 Sources for each location can be found alongside the data in each `README.md` in `/data`.
+The data is stored in a raw JSON format to make it as transparent, accessible and modifiable as possible.

 ### Locations